Melinda Katz

 Melinda R. Katz (born August 29, 1965) is an American attorney and politician from New York City, serving as the district attorney of Queens since January 1, 2020.

-A Democrat, she previously served as the Queens Borough president.
-Katz was also a New York City councilwoman from 2002 to 2009.
-She had previously run for New York City comptroller in 2009.
-In June 2019, Katz won the Democratic nomination for Queens County's district attorney, and won the general election in November 2019.
+As a Democrat, she previously served as the Queens Borough President from 2014 to 2019.
+Katz was also a New York City Councilwoman from 2002 to 2009.
+She ran for New York City comptroller in 2009.
+In 2019, Katz won the Democratic nomination for Queens County's District Attorney, and she won the general election in November 2019.

 Early life and education

-Melinda Katz grew up in Forest Hills, Queens.

-She comes from a Jewish family with a long history of civic involvement.
-Her father, the late David Katz, was founder of the Queens Symphony Orchestra in 1953, and her mother, the late Jeanne Dale Katz, founded the Queens Council on the Arts.
+Melinda Katz was born on August 29, 1965, and grew up in Forest Hills, Queens, with three older brothers.
+She is Jewish and comes from a Jewish family with a long history of civic involvement.
+Her mother, Jeanne Dale Katz, founded the Queens Council on the Arts one year after Melinda was born.
+When Melinda was three years old, her mother was killed in a car accident after being struck by a drunk driver.
+Her father then raised her and her brothers.
+Her father, conductor David Katz, founded the Queens Symphony Orchestra and a music camp.
+Melinda sang with the orchestra as a mezzo-soprano.
+Her father died in 1987, when Melinda was 21 years old.

-Katz earned a B.A. degree from the University of Massachusetts Amherst (summa cum laude), where she was named a Commonwealth Scholar, and later earned a J.D. degree from St. John's University School of Law.
+Katz attended Hillcrest High School in Queens.
+She earned a B.A. degree in 1987 from the University of Massachusetts Amherst, summa cum laude with honors, where she was named a Commonwealth Scholar.
+She wrote her college honors thesis on how gay men in the fashion industry had a difficult time receiving loans because bankers were afraid that AIDS would kill the men before the loans could be repaid.
+She earned a J.D. degree in 1990 from St. John's University School of Law, where she wrote for the Law Journal.

 Career

+Early years

+After law school, she worked as a law clerk for Michael Mukasey, who was serving as judge for the United States District Court for the Southern District of New York.
+She later interned with the United States Attorney for the Southern District of New York and was an adjunct professor of constitutional law at Queens College.

-She was recruited by the law firm Weil, Gotshal & Manges, where she worked as an associate for several years before running for the New York State Assembly.
-In 1995 the New York Daily News named her "one of the one hundred up-and-coming young leaders for the 21st Century."
+She was recruited by the law firm Weil, Gotshal & Manges, where she worked as an associate on mergers and acquisitions for over four years before running for the New York State Assembly.